 The HSAs cannot be joint accounts.
 You and your spouse must each open a separate account.
-However, if only one has an account, the funds in that account can be used to pay for expenses incurred by the other spouse, as well as your other family members.
+However, if only one has an account, the funds in that account can be used to pay for expenses incurred by the other spouse, as well as your dependents.